MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Implementation

-In the translation of the operators we use a syntax-directed approach, in which, for every production of the grammar, we generate an appropriate Cypher expression.
-Therefore, chains are directly translated as {\tt MATCH} blocks where each link is translated to its appropriate Cypher expression (either a simple relationship, or a relationship filtered on the basis of the number of edges, or a bounded path with free-type relationships).
+In the translation, we use a syntax-directed approach in which, for every production of the grammar, we generate an appropriate Cypher expression.
+Therefore, chains are directly translated as Cypher {\tt MATCH} blocks targeting alternatively: a simple relationship, a relationship filtered based on the number of edges, or a bounded path with free-type relationships.
 In this way, our \texttt{MINE GRAPH RULE} language, which includes a rich collection of orthogonal features, can be expressed in a compact Cypher query, whose execution takes advantage of the optimization capabilities of graph database engines.
-In this simple case, we only need the following queries: \begin{itemize} \item a query for retrieving the anchors' cardinality $C(A)$ (see Sec.~\ref{sec:syntax}); \item a query for retrieving HEAD, BODY, and rule's cardinality $C(R_i)$; \item a query for retrieving BODY and body's cardinality $C(B_i)$. \end{itemize} The first query follows a simple structure and produces a variable counting the number of anchors.
-The other two queries have a similar structure, which is described as follows: \begin{enumerate} \item {\tt MATCH} subquery for anchors' selection based on labels and on predicates that are specific to anchors' properties; \item {\tt MATCH} on itemSets.
-All the patterns of HEAD and BODY are included in this block, separated by commas; \item optional {\tt WHERE} predicates, when operators include conditions on the variables; \item {\tt WITH} clause to group by anchors and visible variables, to compute the rule cardinality; \item {\tt WHERE} predicate to guarantee minimum support; \item {\tt RETURN} clause with the final names that are returned to the user at the end of the procedure. \end{enumerate} The difference from producing Cypher queries for rules and bodies is that, in bodies, only elements from the body's itemSets are included, while for rules also elements from heads' are included.
+In this simple case, we only need the following queries: \begin{itemize} \item a query for retrieving the anchors' cardinality $C(A)$ (see Section~\ref{sec:syntax}); \item a query for retrieving HEAD, BODY, and rule's cardinality $C(R_i)$.
+Since this is the most selective query, we obtain the rules' confidence at an early stage, so that an optimized execution can discard all rules below the confidence threshold; \item for the remaining rules, a query for retrieving BODY and body's cardinality $C(B_i)$.
+At this point, the rules' support can be computed and the optimized query execution can discard all rules below the support threshold. \end{itemize} The first query follows a simple structure and produces a variable counting the number of anchors.
+The other two queries have a similar structure, which is described as follows: \begin{enumerate} \item {\tt MATCH} subquery for anchors' selection based on labels and on predicates that are specific to anchors' properties; \item {\tt MATCH} on all BODY (and possibly HEAD) patterns in conjunction; \item optional {\tt WHERE} predicates, when operators include conditions on the variables; \item {\tt WITH} clause to group by anchors and visible variables, to compute the rule cardinality; \item {\tt WHERE} predicate to guarantee minimum support; \item {\tt RETURN} clause with the final names returned to the user at the end of the procedure. \end{enumerate} Cypher queries produced for bodies only include BODY's patterns, whereas queries produced for rules also include elements from heads.